dmorfe/playbook_orchestration/README.md

     -h, --help            show this help message and exit

     -i INPUTFILE, --inputfile INPUTFILE
                           inputfile name is required.
     -w W                  specify if configuration should be save into Startup Config.
 'Y' to write config 'N' to preserve Startup Config.
 If this flag is not specified or any other value is entered the default will be no to write the config changes.
+Default: 'N'
     -ts TS                Number of Threads to be created.
 Must be a number from 1 thru 20 If a number greater than 20 is entered, the maximum Thread number will be used.
-    -qs QS                Queue size.
+Default: '10' -qs QS                Queue size.
 Must be a number from 1 thru 50.
 If a number greater than 50 is entered, the maximum Queue number will used.
-    -o OUTPUTFILE, --outputfile OUTPUTFILE
-                          output destination file.
+Default: '20'
     -o OUTPUTFILE, --outputfile OUTPUTFILE
                 output destination file.